-Anne Boleyn was a force to be reckoned with: a headstrong and driven woman who wanted to be queen and pushed King Henry VIII to risk everything by revolting against the Catholic Church.
+Anne Boleyn was a force to be reckoned with: a courageous and driven woman who wanted to be queen and pushed King Henry VIII to risk everything by revolting against the Catholic Church.
 She was eventually executed and branded a traitor.
-However, historians now revere her as a key player in the English Reformation, and one of the most influential Queen Consorts ever.
+However, historians now recognize her as a key player in the English Reformation, and one of the most influential Queen Consorts ever.

 But, as Anne’s place in history becomes more secure, another’s place tends to slip through the cracks.
-As it is, there was another Boleyn girl, who came before Anne, who was rumored to have been even more powerful and persuasive than her sister.
+There was of course another Boleyn sister, one who came before Anne, one who was rumored to have been even more powerful and persuasive than her sister.
 Her name was Mary Boleyn.
 This is the story of the “other Boleyn girl” that all too often goes overlooked.

 Mary Boleyn was the eldest of the three Boleyn children, likely born sometime between 1499 and 1508.
 She was raised at Hever Castle, the Boleyn family home in Kent, and educated in both feminine subjects such as dancing, embroidery, and singing, and masculine subjects such as archery, falconry, and hunting.